DSprtn/GTFO_VR_Plugin/README.md

 				return "REACTOR";
 		case ("V"):
 				return "REACTOR_VERIFY ";

+	If you'd like to have custom bindable shortcuts let me know!

 ### Features:
 	Mostly correctly working VR UI and gameplay (also works in multiplayer, with others not having the mod!)